The governors of Hoddlesden St. Paul's CE Primary School take pride in supporting the staff and children under the leadership of Mr Dugdale and I

 Mr Christopher Dugdale- Headteacher

 I have been the Headteacher of Hoddlesden St Paul's Church of England Primary School since September 2016 and I am very proud of the academic and spiritual journey the school is on.
-Prior to this I was the Deputy and Acting Headteacher in a one form entry primary school in the neighbouring authority of Lancashire (Area East).
-I am the co-creator and advocate of Gatsby Primary, a curriculum badge initiative that supports primary schools to inspire career aspirations for children in Years 5&6.
+Prior to this, I was the Deputy and Acting Headteacher in a one form entry primary school in the neighbouring authority of Lancashire (Area East).

 I graduated from St Martin's College in 2006 and have taught in a variety of school settings across Lancashire.
 During 2008/10 I was able to support a Fylde based hospitality company and general manage a number of medium to large businesses, along with successfully supporting a large redevelopment application and bid.
 From September 2017 to 2019, I represented Primary Headteachers on the Local Authorities Employment and Skills Board, mapping and implementing opportunities for Career Related Learning.